grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

      9  |       Length  |       DOUBLE  |
 ```

-Of course, that also returned a table.
+Of course, that also returned another DataFrame.
 We’ll cover selecting rows in more detail later.

 ### Previewing

-The first(n) method returns a new table containing the first n rows.
+The first(n) method returns a new DataFrame containing the first n rows.

 ```groovy title="getting first 3 lines"
 --8<-- "src/test/groovy/underdog/guide/dataframe/TornadosSpec.groovy:first"